-PIL in Delhi HC seeks removal of graves of Afzal Guru, Maqbool Bhatt from Tihar jail premises
+PIL in Delhi HC seeks removal of graves of Afzal Guru, Maqbool Bhatt from Tihar Jail premises

-The public interest litigation (PIL) has also sought directions to the concerned authorities to relocate the mortal remains, if necessary, to a secret location in accordance with law so as to prevent “glorification of terrorism” and misuse of the jail premises.
+The PIL also sought directions to the authorities concerned to relocate the mortal remains, if necessary, to a secret location to prevent “glorification of terrorism” and misuse of jail premises.

-The plea filed by Vishwa Vedic Sanatan Sangh claimed that construction and continued existence of these graves inside a state-controlled prison was “illegal, unconstitutional, and against public interest”.
+The plea filed by Vishwa Vedic Sanatan Sangh and one Jitendra Singh claimed the construction and continued existence of these graves inside a state-controlled prison was “illegal, unconstitutional, and against public interest”.

+The petitioner's counsel said they have not received the date of listing of the petition but it could be listed on Wednesday, the day when the high court usually hears PILs.

 “This not only undermines national security and public order, but also sanctifies terrorism in direct contravention of the principles of secularism and rule of law under the Constitution of India,” it said.